RascalSoftware/python-RAT/README.md

 Install
 =======
-To install in local directory:
+To install in local directory, first set up the submodule:

+    git submodule init
+    git submodule update

+Then install with pip:

     pip install -e .